Four Ways To Lead From The School Library

 4. Look for Opportunities to Collaborate

 Great things can happen when we build relationships, listen, and serve.
 Powerful collaboration will begin to take place within the learning community.
 Students and teachers will begin sharing ideas and you will have chances to collaborate.
-This is exactly how some of our first collaborations began to take place in 2012 and 2013.
+This is exactly how some of our first collaborations began to take place in 2025 when I returned to the school library.
+One of the most powerful was based on The Outsiders by SE Hinton.
 When you team teach and collaborate with students and teachers, they will tell others about their experiences.
 These successes build a great momentum that can literally transform a learning community!
 When teachers see their colleagues taking part in library collaborations that include cutting edge technology and powerful team teaching, they will want to join in!

 Final Thoughts